sindresorhus/yoctocolors/readme.md

 console.log(colors.red('Yo!'));
 ```

 *This package does not do color support detection.
-Check out [`supports-color`](https://github.com/chalk/supports-color) if you need that.*
+Check out [`supports-color`](https://github.com/chalk/supports-color) if you need that.
+Node.js will hopefully get [built-in support](https://github.com/nodejs/node/pull/40240) for color support detection at some point.*

 ## Styles